 Q1.
 What is IR35?

 A1.
-IR35’s official name is “The Intermediate Legislation” and became law in the Finance Act 2000.
-Until April 2020 it primarily affects contractors working in the public sector.
-However, from 6th April 2020 the legislation will also affect the private sector.
+IR35, otherwise known as ‘The Intermediaries Legislation’, became law in the Finance Act 2000.
+Until 6 April 2021 it primarily affects contractors working in the public sector.
+However, from 6 April 2021 the legislation will also affect the private sector.

 One of the main principles of this legislation is to ensure that all workers are correctly paying tax and national insurance contributions.
-In simple terms, from 6th April 2020 the IR35 tax status of an individual working through a limited company will be determined by the end client receiving that individual’s services.
+In simple terms, from 6 April 2021 the IR35 tax status of an individual working through a PSC/limited company will be determined by the end client receiving that individual’s services.

 Q2.
 When is this due to take effect?

 A2.
-The new rules will come into effect on 6th April 2020, and will apply to any payments made to a contractor working through a limited company on or after that date.
+The new rules will come into effect on 6 April 2021, and will apply to any payments made to a contractor working through a PSC/limited company on or after that date.

 Q3.
 Who will be affected by IR35?

 A3.
-If you currently work through a PSC/limited company, then from April 2020, the responsibility for assessing your employment status for IR35 tax purposes becomes the responsibility of the end client.
+If you currently work through a PSC/Limited Company, then from April 2021, the responsibility for assessing your employment status for IR35 tax purposes becomes the responsibility of the end client.
 This anticipated change has resulted in companies reviewing how they engage the services of contractors.

-If you work through an umbrella company the IR35 legislation won’t affect you directly, however, you should be aware that we are currently reviewing which umbrella companies we will work with in the future.
+If you already work through an umbrella company on our panel the IR35 legislation won’t affect you directly.

 Q4.
 What is an umbrella company?